alexandermendes/marc2excel/README.rst

     Options:
       -s, --sheet INTEGER  Index of the sheet from which to extract data.
       -d                   Specify directories for SOURCE_PATH and SAVE_PATH.
-      --utf8               Force records to be encoded as UTF-8.
       --silent             Don't display progress.
       --help               Show this message and exit.